MateusAthaydes/openai-agent-test/README.md

         └── *.css, *.js         # Styling & interactions
 ```

-## 📊 **Real-Time System Logs**
+## **Real-Time System Logs**

 The web interface features a live log panel that shows exactly what's happening behind the scenes:

 ### **What You'll See:**
-- **🌐 HTTP Requests**: Every GET, POST request with headers, body, and response details
+- **HTTP Requests**: Every GET, POST request with headers, body, and response details
-- **🔍 EHR API Calls**: Watch the AI fetch locations, doctors, and availability in real-time
+- **EHR API Calls**: Watch the AI fetch locations, doctors, and availability in real-time
-- **🤖 OpenAI Function Calls**: See which tools the AI decides to use and when
+- **OpenAI Function Calls**: See which tools the AI decides to use and when
-- **💾 Data Operations**: Live view of patient records and appointments being created
+- **Data Operations**: Live view of patient records and appointments being created
-- **📡 WebSocket Events**: Connection status and real-time communication
+- **WebSocket Events**: Connection status and real-time communication
-- **⚡ Performance Metrics**: Response times, data sizes, and operation success/failure
+- **Performance Metrics**: Response times, data sizes, and operation success/failure
-- **🏥 Database Operations**: See clinicians filtered by location, availability checks
+- **Database Operations**: See clinicians filtered by location, availability checks
-- **🔧 Server Lifecycle**: Startup, initialization, and configuration events
+- **Server Lifecycle**: Startup, initialization, and configuration events

 ### **Log Categories:**
 - `HTTP` - All incoming requests and outgoing responses